DOI-USGS/ISIS3/README.md

         conda create -n isis3 python=3.6

         #Activate the environment
-        #Depending on your OS, you may need to use conda activate isis3 instead
+        #Depending on your version of Anaconda use one of the following:
+          Anaconda 3.4 and up - conda activate isis3
-        source activate isis3
+          prior to Anaconda 3.4 - source activate isis3

         #Add the following channels to the environment
         conda config --env --add channels conda-forge